ICC World Cup 2019 updated points table, highest run-scorer and highest-wicket takers’ list | cricket | Hindustan Times

 ICC World Cup 2019 updated points table, highest run-scorer and highest-wicket takers’ list

-Here’s the updated points table of ICC World Cup 2019 after South Africa vs Sri Lanka match along with the highest run-scorer and highest wicket-takers’ listcricket Updated: Jun 29, 2019 11:36 IST
+Here’s the updated points table of ICC World Cup 2019 after Pakistan vs Afghanistan and Australia vs New Zealand matches along with the highest run-scorer and highest wicket-takers’ listcricket Updated: Jun 30, 2019 11:17 IST

 Hindustan Times, New Delhi